vasilakisfil/Introspected-REST/README.md

 The Content-Type header is limited up to 128 characters so we might need another header for that.
 Content-Type could describe the overall Media Type while Foo header could describe sub-media-types used to produce that Media Type.
 The communaity will choose the headers and implementation.

+#### 10.2.1.
+Signaling and negotiating MicroTypes
+Note that delivering problem+json (a Media Type that was never negotiated) is a problem in REST API as well!
+2 issues
+1. Root/home endpoint has multiple MicroTypes (for metadata mostly) (use the Media Type token as JSON attribute)
+2. Unexpected MicroType at any point (like updating an Object and getting an Errors object).
+3. Order of MicroTypes (JSON-LD vs JsonSchema)
+4. Identification of MicroTypes

 ## 11. An Introspected REST API prototype in the world of HTTP and JSON